vectordotdev/vector/docs/specs/component.md

 **Extends the [EventsDropped event].**

-*All components* that can drop events MUST emit a `ComponentEventsDropped` event in accordance with the [EventsDropped event] requirements.
+*All components- that can drop events MUST emit a `ComponentEventsDropped` event in accordance with the [EventsDropped event] requirements.

 ## Health checks